aheckmann/gm/README.md

   There are a few ways you can use the `gm` image constructor.

   - 1) `gm(path)` When you pass a string as the first argument it is interpreted as the path to an image you intend to manipulate.
+  - 2) `gm(stream, [filename])` You may also pass a ReadableStream as the first argument, with an optional file name for format inference.
-  - 2) `gm(width, height)` When you pass two arguments it tells gm to create a new image on the fly with the provided dimensions.
+  - 3) `gm(width, height, [color])` When you pass two integer arguments, gm will create a new image on the fly with the provided dimensions and an optional background color.
 And you can still chain just like you do with pre-existing images too.
 See [here](http://github.com/aheckmann/gm/blob/master/examples/new.js) for an example.
-  - 3) `gm(width, height, color)` The same as #2 but you may also specify a background color for the created image.

 ## Methods